 - In-line context of code: easily identify and drill down into relevant table and column-level code within lineage diagram

 - Export lineage diagrams: extract lineage state diagrams in different file formats for reporting and regulatory purposes (PDF, PNG, CSV, etc.)

 Data lineage use cases

-Large enterprises with huge volumes of data that is spread out across numerous databases and systems use data lineage for a number of different use cases.
-Data lineage can help the Chief Data Officer comply with regulations, the business analyst make more accurate decisions, and IT spend less time manually mapping data and more time on strategic initiatives.
-In particular, data lineage can help a large enterprise with six distinct use cases:
+Data lineage can help the Chief Data Officer comply with regulations.
+It helps the business analyst make more accurate decisions.
+And it helps IT spend less time manually mapping data and more time on strategic initiatives.
+In particular, data lineage can help a large enterprise with three distinct use cases:

-As these six use cases show, data lineage really helps across the enterprise to ensure digital transformation by providing the necessary context to unlock the value of an organization’s data.
+As these six use cases show, data lineage really helps across the entire enterprise.
+It ensures digital transformation by providing the necessary context to unlock the value of an organization’s data.

 Types of data lineage

 There are two different types of data lineage — business lineage and technical lineage.
 Rudimentary data lineage solutions only have business lineage; more advanced data lineage tools have both business and technical lineage.
 Business lineage provides only a summary view.
 It shows an interactive map that traces data flows from source to report.

 Business lineage is an important tool for business analysts who want to see where their data is coming from to ensure they are using data from a reliable source, but do not want to be bogged down by every alteration in the data.